whynotmax/MongoLicenses/README.md

 # MongoLicenses
 This project is a simple example of how to use MongoDB with Java and Spring Boot.
-It is a simple CRUD application that allows you to create, read, update, and delete licenses.
+It is a simple CRUD application that allows you to create, read, update, and delete licenses for any product you'd like.

 ## Requirements
 - Java 17 or higher